Czechia:

 Myth No. 10: The name change from the Czech Republic to Czechia would be too expensive and overall harmful by interrupting the continuity of the Czech Republic.
 The Czechs need to worry about much more important problems than their short country name in English.

 Fact: No change in the country name is involved since the Czech Republic as a political name remains in place and unchanged.
-The Czech Republic will still be used in situations in which other countries use their formal names, such as matters of national and international diplomatic protocol and international treaties.
+The Czech Republic continues to be used in situations in which other countries use their formal names, such as matters of national and international diplomatic protocol and international treaties.
 It is more appropriate to use Czechia in situations when other countries use their short names.
 The introduction and the use of Czechia instead of the Czech Republic in these situations is taking place gradually with no or minimum expense during the update of the country’s promotional materials.
 Any additional expense will pay for itself in the form of increased international recognition of the country because of its clear and unambiguous name, including its international brand name “Made in Czechia”.

 Myth No. 11: Czechia has the same meaning as Bohemia.
 Czechia thus excludes the regions of Moravia and (Czech) Silesia from the Czech state.